-One of the essential survival strategies of Plasmodium falciparum during its asexual blood stage is its ability to digest host hemoglobin within the red blood cells (RBCs).
+Haemoglobin Digestion as a Survival Strategy in Plasmodium falciparum hemoglobin within the red blood cells (RBCs).
 Hemoglobin, the oxygen-carrying protein in RBCs, serves as a crucial source of amino acids for the parasite, which lacks the metabolic pathways to synthesize many essential nutrients.
-Inside the parasitophorous
+Inside the parasitophorous vacuole, the parasite degrades hemoglobin using a set of specialized proteases, such as plasmepsins, falcipains, and metalloenzymes (Kirk et al., 2022).